-- A. The Principals' Committee on Athletics (Committee) shall meet on the third Monday of the following months during the school year: August, November, January, March and June, except when such Monday shall occur on a school holiday.
+The Principals' Committee on Athletics (PCOA) shall meet on the third Monday of the following months during the school year: August, November, January, March and June, except when such Monday shall occur on a school holiday.
 The hour and place, either within or without of this state, shall be fixed and determined by the Executive Committee.
-But in case of failure by the Executive Committee to make such a determination, such hour and place, either within or without this state, may be determined by the Chair. - (1) Special meetings of the Committee shall be called by the Chair whenever s/he shall deem special meetings necessary or desirable and whenever s/he is requested to do so by the Executive Committee. - (2) Two (2) day notice of a special meeting shall be given by phone to all members, or written notice in the form of a published agenda at least seven (7) days prior to the date of the meeting shall be utilized. - (3) At any meeting of the Committee, the presence of eight (8) members shall be necessary to constitute a quorum, but any less number may adjourn to a day specified. - B. The responsibilities of Committee members serving on the Executive Committee: - (1) Attend a MINIMUM of FOUR out of FIVE monthly meetings held each year.
+But in case of failure by the Executive Committee to make such a determination, such hour and place, either within or without this state, may be determined by the Chair.

+- A. Special meetings of the (PCOA) shall be called by the Chair whenever s/he shall deem special meetings necessary or desirable and whenever s/he is requested to do so by the Executive Committee. - B. Two (2) day notice of a special meeting shall be given by phone to all members, or written notice in the form of a published agenda at least seven (7) days prior to the date of the meeting shall be utilized. - C. At any meeting of the (PCOA), the presence of eight (8) members shall be necessary to constitute a quorum, but any less number may adjourn to a day specified. - D. The responsibilities of (PCOA) members serving on the Executive Committee: - a.
+Attend a MINIMUM of FOUR out of FIVE monthly meetings held each year.
 A calendar of meetings for the year will be made available to all members.
-Members must call the League Office when unable to make a monthly meeting with as much advance notice as possible. - (2) Absence from MORE THAN TWO CONSECUTIVE meetings is not permitted.
+Members must call the League Office when unable to make a monthly meeting with as much advance notice as possible. - b.
+Absence from MORE THAN TWO CONSECUTIVE meetings is not permitted.
 More than this will not allow members to remain updated on League activities.
-Absences should be discussed with the Executive Director. - (3) Sport Directors/Co Directors or Committee Chairpersons: Directorship includes attendance at all meetings necessitated by the requirements of the given sport, including interpretation meetings and issues such as realignment, etc. - (4) Sit on ONE of the three seasonal Waiver Request Hearing Committees that have been established to help alleviate the number of appeals heard at the monthly meetings.
-The number of hearings may vary by season, but should never be an overwhelming number.
+Absences should be discussed with the Executive Director. - c.
+Sit on ONE of the three seasonal Waiver Request Hearing Committees that have been established to help alleviate the number of appeals heard at the monthly meetings.
+The number of hearings may vary by season but should never be an overwhelming number.

 If unable to attend, members must call the league office and give proper notification of absence in a timely fashion so a replacement can be made.

 Section 9.
-Awards
+AWARDS

-- A. The official trophy of the Rhode Island Interscholastic League shall be a plaque bearing the official adopted seal of the Rhode Island Interscholastic League.
+The official trophy of the Rhode Island Interscholastic League shall be a plaque bearing the official adopted seal of the Rhode Island Interscholastic League.
+The PCOA shall recognize League and State Champions.